 Graduates may progress onto:

-A Statement of Attainment is provided to indicate units successfully completed if, for any reason, students do not successfully complete all units in the course.
+A Statement of attainment is provided to indicate units successfully completed if for some reason students do not successfully complete all units.